FURams09/Remesh/Readme.md

 Run: `npm run serve`
 This command will
-    -Clean the _dist-message-filter_ directory and run the ts compiler based on _tsconfig.message.json_.
+    - Clean the _dist-message-filter_ directory and run the ts compiler based on _tsconfig.message.json_.
-    You can also run this step by running `npm run build:message` -run the script _server.js_.
+    You can also run this step by running `npm run build:message`
+    - run the script _server.js_.
 Once the server is running (Port 8081 by default) you can make a post request to /searchResults with either a JSON or a url encoded form representing your search criteria.
 It will then return an array of all the messages that had votes from Users matching your search criteria.